home-assistant/developers.home-assistant/blog/2021-08-12-sensor_temperature_conversion.md

 ---

 Temperature conversions are moving from the state machine to the SensorEntity base class.
-To facilitate this,the sensor entity model has been updated with two new properties, `native_value` and `native_unit_of_measurement`.
+To facilitate this, the sensor entity model has been updated with two new properties, `native_value` and `native_unit_of_measurement`.
 This allows us to add additional unit conversions in the future instead of relying on the integrations to do it themselves.